 Curious thing, the art world.

-I woke beside the artist on a king-size bed with the odd sensation that I was drifting upward toward a round hole in the high ceiling, a bright blue sky beyond, a couple of fluffy white clouds.
+I woke beside the artist on a king-size bed with the odd sensation I was drifting upward toward a round hole in the high ceiling, a bright blue sky beyond, a couple of fluffy white clouds.
 There was a balustrade around the hole and four people were leaning over it, looking down on me, smiling.

 "Who the hell are they?"